 A Flash Report of the UN was released on the 3rd of February 2017, which reports as heinous a crime as "slaughtering of children and babies" in the Rakhine territory of Myanmar.
 Of 101 women that were interviewed, 88 reported of having been raped, while 63 were sexually abused by the state's armed forces.
-While thousands of people have been killed, in what many describe as "ethnic cleansing" of the Rohingya Muslims, it continues to be a "blind spot" for the world, receiving far less attention of international community than its magnitude warrants1.
+While thousands of people have been killed, in what many describe as "ethnic cleansing" of the Rohingya Muslims, it continues to be a "blind spot" for the world, receiving far less attention of international community than its magnitude warrants.

-The Rohingyas can be described as stateless Muslims living in Myanmar's Rakhine state and adjacent areas of neighbouring Bangladesh.
-From a historical perspective, the ethnic group has survived in Rakhine (earlier Arakan) for centuries2.
+The Rohingyas can be described as stateless Muslims residing in Myanmar's Rakhine state and nearby areas of neighboring nation Bangladesh.
+From a historical perspective, the ethnic group has survived in Rakhine (earlier Arakan) for centuries.
 A large number of Muslim population lived in the kingdom known as Mrauk-U, that dominated the Rakhine state for a period ranging from mid fifteenth to late eighteenth centuries and the Buddhist kings there were also accorded with Muslim honorifics.
-However, the state of Myanmar denies any such claims3.
-With the establishment of Ne Win's government and the enactment of the Citizenship Act of 1982, nearly 135 national races were recognized for citizenship, excluding muslim minority whose presence stretches back 100 years in the region.
-Consequently, all citizenship rights were stripped from

-Rohingyas4, and thousands of them were forced to flee to Bangladesh and neighbouring regions to afford protection, causing major human rights violations.
+However, the state of Myanmar denies any such claims.
+With the establishment of Ne Win's government and the enactment of the Citizenship Act of 1982, nearly 135 national races were recognized for citizenship, excluding Muslim minority whose presence stretches back 100 years in the region.
+Consequently, all citizenship rights were stripped from Rohingyas, and thousands of them were compelled to abscond to Bangladesh and adjoining regions to afford protection, causing major human rights violations.

 Arguably, the state of Myanmar has been consistently and systematically targeting the Rohingya civilians with an aim to exterminate or cause the exodus of the community.
 This blatant abuse of power coupled with its origin from a democratically elected establishment makes it more shocking.
-Lord Hoffman defines persecution as, "serious harm and failure of state protection."5 Without a doubt, the authors' argue that the Myanmar government has persecuted the community by failing to provide the basic necessities of life to the Rohingyas.
-The assessment report of World Food Programme conducted in April-May 2017 mentions deteriorating condition of Rohingyas, with severe food security crisis and acute malnutrition amongst lakhs of children6.
-Apart from prevailing antimuslim and anti- Rohingya sentiment in a Buddhist majority country, the displaced population has also been shut out by neighbouring countries, including the two major economies in the region-China and India.7
+Lord Hoffman defines persecution as, "serious harm and failure of state protection."
+Without a doubt, the authors' argue that the Myanmar government has persecuted the community by failing to provide the basic necessities of life to the Rohingyas.
+The assessment report of World Food Programme conducted in April-May 2017 mentions deteriorating condition of Rohingyas, with severe food security crisis and acute malnutrition amongst lakhs of children.
+Apart from prevailing anti-Muslimism and anti- Rohingya sentiment in a Buddhist majority country, the displaced population has also been shut out by